Kev Pab Tswj Kho Mob

 - Refer Alliance Members to Care Management Services, including Complex Case Management and Care Coordination, by calling Case Management at (800) 700-3874 ext.
 5512.

-- Refer patients that have transportation challenges to the Alliance’s Transportation Coordinator at 1-800-700-3874 ext.
+- Refer Alliance Members that have transportation challenges to the Alliance’s Transportation Coordinator at 1-800-700-3874 ext.
 5577; this service is not covered for non-medical locations or appointments that are not medically necessary.

 - Impacting Use of the Emergency Department Physician Toolkit and PCP Assessment Tool: